DynamicsUFPR/RecurrenceMicrostatesAnalysis.jl/docs/src/distributions.md

     The default recurrence functions were configured to metrics with two arguments, like `euclidean(x, y)`, so if you need to use another type of metric, it is needed to define a new recurrence function, see [Recurrence functions](recurrence.md) page to know more about it.

 ### Recurrence functions
-A recurrence function defines if two points of a trajectory recurr or not, and we describe more about on the [Recurrence functions](recurrence.md) page.
+A recurrence function defines if two points of a trajectory recurr or not.
 Actually the library have two recurrence functions available
 1. Standard recurrence: $R(\mathbf{x}, \mathbf{y})=\Theta(\varepsilon - \|\mathbf{x}-\mathbf{y}\|)$
 2. Recurrence with corridor threshold: $R(\mathbf{x}, \mathbf{y})=\Theta(\|\mathbf{x}-\mathbf{y}\| - \varepsilon_{min}) \cdot \Theta(\varepsilon_{max} - \|\mathbf{x}-\mathbf{y}\|)$

 `RMA.jl` automatically change between them with the type of parameters, so if you use as parameter a `Float64`, the library will apply the standard recurrence, or, if you use a `Tuple`, the library will apply the recurrence with corridor threshold.

 ```@repl dist_one
-dist = distribution(data, th, 2);
+dist = (distribution(data, th, 2))'
-dist = distribution(data, (0.0, th), 2);
+dist = (distribution(data, (0.0, th), 2))'
 ```

+It is possible to write your own recurrece function, we talk more about it in the [Recurrence functions](recurrence.md) page.

 ##  High-dimensionality data
 If you are working with a dynamical system or a data time serie with two or more dimensions, it is important to note that `RMA.jl` effectively not works with vectors, but matrices.
 In this situation, each row of the matrix will represent a coordinate, and each column a set of coordinates along a trajectory.
 For example, if we want a uniform distribution with three dimension and 3,000 points, we will have something like: